From isolation to visibility

 By the 21st century NZPC had offices and community centres in many parts of the country.
 It provided free information to sex workers and those considering sex work, particularly about safe sex and the use of condoms.
 It also operated free and anonymous sexual health clinics, distributed safer sex products and coordinated information about ‘ugly mugs’ – dangerous and abusive clients.
 The collective was also involved in several research projects into the different aspects of the sex industry.

 The smell of Viagra

-NZPC national coordinator Catherine Healy debated that ‘this house would decriminalise prostitution’ at the Oxford Union, England, in 2010.
+NZPC national coordinator Catherine Healy argued successfully in favour of decriminalising prostitution at the Oxford Union, England, in 2010.
 She was only the second New Zealander to take part in the prestigious debate.
-The first was then Prime Minister David Lange, who famously quipped that he could smell uranium on the opposing speaker’s breath as he debated the defensibility of nuclear weapons in 1985.
-Healy referred to Lange’s joke, commenting sardonically that opponents of decriminalisation thought that the sex industry was burgeoning, and that New Zealanders had all quit their day jobs and had Viagra on their breath.
-Her team won by 37 votes.
+In 1985, Prime Minister David Lange had famously quipped that he could smell uranium on an opposing speaker’s breath as he argued in favour of nuclear weapons.
+Healy commented sardonically that opponents of decriminalisation thought that the sex industry was burgeoning, and that New Zealanders had all quit their day jobs and had Viagra on their breath.

 Public relations and lobbying